The image complexity of an analytic map germ: Introduction

-Our theorem \ref{t:singsurf} represents the extension of Theorem \ref{t:main} to holomorphic map germs $F:(X,\mathfrak{p}) \to (Y, y)$, where $(Y,y)$ is an irreducible surface germ.
-Our examples in \S\ref{s:ex} show several types of blossom trees, with some details of computations along our Algorithm \ref{ss:algo}.
+Our Theorem \ref{t:singsurf} gives the extension of Theorem \ref{t:main} to holomorphic map germs $F:(X,\mathfrak{p}) \to (Y, y)$, where $(Y,y)$ is an irreducible surface germ.
+Our examples in \S\ref{s:ex} show several types of blossom trees, along with some details of our Algorithm \ref{ss:algo} computations.